LLAP INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Terran Orbital Corporation Investors With Substantial Losses Have Opportunity To...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Terran Orbital Corporation ("Terran" or "the Company") (NYSE: LLAP ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+13, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Terran Orbital Corporation (“Terran” or“the Company”) (NYSE: LLAP) and certain of its officers.

 Class Definition